ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 View(beluga.slopes)

 # For analysis and plotting, we often need the intercept and slopes to be columns, not rows
-# Format dataframe with model outputs
+# Format data frame with model outputs
 beluga.slopes <- beluga.slopes %>%
   dplyr::select(Location.of.population, Decimal.Latitude, Decimal.Longitude, id, term, estimate) %>%  # Select the columns we need
   spread(term, estimate) %>%  # spread() is the opposite of gather()